Highly Experienced Staff

 Out of work time she enjoys family time with her 2 sons and husband, camping and adventuring in the outdoors.
 She tries to keep fit with running and goes to Yoga classes weekly.

-Kirstie Dray, Occupational Health Physiotherapist
+Kirstie Dray, Senior Physiotherapist, Occupational Health Physiotherapist

 Kirstie graduated some years ago, and after serving her apprenticeship in the NZ public health system she defected to Australia where she became the principal of a private physiotherapy practice in Queensland for 7 years until the late 90s.
 By this time she had developed an interest in Occupational Health and specifically Vocational Rehabilitation, which is the field of health care developed to help people return safely back to work following illness or injury.

 On her return to Aotearoa with her husband, Kirstie worked in private practice and sports physiotherapy while continuing to advance her interests and post graduate qualifications in Vocational Rehabilitation.
 She worked as a contractor to ACC in this field while raising her three children and gained a Post Graduate Certificate in Rehabilitation.
 She was then employed by the School of Physiotherapy, University of Otago, working with final year physiotherapy students in their clinical placements.

 In 2018 Kirstie was proud to become a co-director and principal of Barrington Health Physiotherapy.
 While she can see and treat people with musculoskeletal conditions, she mainly provides Vocational Rehabilitation services to injured workers, ACC and employers.
 These services include workplace assessments, return to work planning and monitoring, workstation assessments, and functional strengthening programmes.
 She keeps up with advances in physiotherapy and vocational rehabilitation and maintains close connection with the local and Christchurch health provider community.